BaCd2P2: a promising impurity-tolerant counterpart of GaAs for photovoltaics: Data availability

 \section{Data availability}

-The supporting information text is available in the appendices and code for spontaneous emission PL fitting model and SRH rate calculations is available on GitHub at \href{https://github.com/gideon116/BaCd2P2-a-defect-resistant-GaAs}{github.com/gideon116/BaCd2P2-a-defect-resistant-GaAs}.
+The supporting information text is available in the appendices, and { the DFT data generated in this study, including relaxed defect structures, and the scripts for the post-processing the calculations, the }spontaneous emission PL fitting model, and the SRH rate calculations are all available on GitHub at \href{https://github.com/gideon116/BaCd2P2-aPIT-counterpart-of-GaAs-for-PVs}{github.com/gideon116/BaCd2P2-aPIT-counterpart-of-GaAs-for-PVs}.